w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 Besides providing crucial communication access for viewers who are deaf, hard of hearing, blind or visually impaired, captions and descriptions have benefits beyond their original target
 audiences:

--   Both captions and descriptions can be used to help students and adults with cognitive disabilities engage more directly with media, helping to focus attention or to provide comprehension support.
+-   Students and adults with cognitive disabilities can engage more directly with media when captions and audio descriptions are available as they help to focus attention or provide comprehension support.
--   Captions are useful when teaching children and adults how to read, or to help people learn a foreign language.
+-   Captions are useful when teaching children and adults how to read, or to enable people learn a foreign language.
--   Captions can be used by all people: for example, in noisy environments such as a bar or an airport lounge, or in any place where it would be inappropriate to turn up the volume.
+-   Everyone can use captions in noisy environments such as a bar, an airport lounge, or in any place where it would be inappropriate to turn up the volume.
--   Search engines can use captions as a way to locate information in a video or audio presentation.
+-   Search engines can use captions as a way to locate information in media.
--   Audio descriptions can be used to reinforce complex visual concepts, especially for children or adults with learning disabilities.
+-   Audio descriptions can reinforce complex visual concepts, which is especially useful for children or adults with learning disabilities.

-In some cases, captions and descriptions may be the only means by which users can access any information at all from video or audio clips.

 For a quick overview on determining whether or not captions and audio descriptions are necessary, see the [caption/description decision